 This, naturally, leads to the second question.
 To that at first the answer must be no. It cannot be without doubt that one who holds immoral beliefs or acts immorally would not be able to differentiate, or cordon off, those beliefs and acts from ones policies.
 “How can that be so?”, is the natural question to answer.
 Simply put, beliefs drive action, and action is a foundation of policy.
 It is impossible, unless within some sub-conscience state, to act without regard to a belief; even if that belief is to act without accord to ones other beliefs.
 Yet, if one had that belief and acted on it, that is the belief that one should act in such a way as to disregard, or without accord to, ones other beliefs, to make policy, what does that say about the individuals other beliefs?
 Is it possible to act against ones beliefs, yes of course.
 But to do so in such a dramatic way must lead the individual to questions those other beliefs.
 If one does not that individual will, in a position of power, be in a constant state of utter variance with factions of the mind.
 This assuredly cannot be a stable individual to vote for, nor moral to even ones own beliefs.

 So it seems we have two answers to our questions.
 The resounding no!, no longer stands as the answer.
 To vote on moral grounds is a tenuous ground at best.
 One must be have a sound and rational understanding of morality to successfully do so.
 So the answer is both yes and no; it depends on the character of the individual voter.
-To vote on nonmoral policies is a clearer answer, no. Clearly, no. Immoral belief and action cannot be separated from any policy (there is a notion that no policy is nonmoral but that falls outside the scope of this post), as such there is no justification to vote of an immoral actor.
+To vote on nonmoral policies is a clearer answer, no. Clearly, no. Immoral belief and action cannot be separated from any policy (there is a notion that no policy is nonmoral but that falls outside the scope of this post), as such there is no justification to vote for an immoral actor.